Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If time is precious to you and you value speed, the New York underground is always a good option for getting around the city.

-The main lines running to One World Observatory are:
+The main lines that reach One World Observatory are:

 How much does an underground ticket cost?

-Finally, I also recommend that you read my guide to the New York underground where you will find useful tips on how to get the most out of this mode of transport.
+Finally, I also recommend that you read my guide to the New York underground where you'll find useful tips on how to get the most out of this mode of transport.

-Bus travel to One World Observatory is also a good idea if you prefer to save your energy for other plans around the city later.
-It's also convenient and economical, perfect for travellers who are on a tight budget but don't want to compromise on comfort.
+Traveling by bus to One World Observatory is also a good idea if you prefer to save your energy for other plans around the city later.
+It's also convenient and economical, perfect for travellers on a tight budget, as you can reserve the budget for One World Observatory tickets and at the same time not give up comfort.

 Recommended lines